-- 4.17 Marine dredged aggregates are also considered to be primary aggregates.
-They account for around 20% of the total supply of sand and gravel in England and Wales15 and, in 2013, accounted for 10% of all UK aggregates supply16.
-There are no landbanks required for marine dredged aggregates. - Although seabed sand and gravels are widespread around the UK, many deposits are in deep water, are too thin to be commercially dredged or are dominated by unsuitable grain sizes (e.g. fine sand).
+- 4.16 Marine dredged aggregates are also considered to be primary aggregates.
+They account for around 20% of the total supply of sand and gravel in England and Wales19 and, in 2013, accounted for 10% of all UK aggregates supply20.
+There are no landbanks required for marine dredged aggregates. - 4.17 Although seabed sand and gravels are widespread around the UK, many deposits are in deep water, are too thin to be commercially dredged or are dominated by unsuitable grain sizes (e.g. fine sand).
 Therefore, they are not suitable for construction aggregate use.
-The industry believes that the commercially viable resources of marine sand and gravel are sufficient to last for at least 50 years at the current rates of extraction 11. - 4.19 The commercial rights to marine sand and gravel resources in the waters around the UK are held by The Crown Estate, which issues licences for prospecting and production.
-A licence for marine mineral extraction is also

-The Crown Estate website 2015: http://www.thecrownestate.co.uk/energy-andinfrastructure/aggregates/ required from the Marine Management Organisation.
+The industry believes that the permitted reserves of marine sand and gravel are sufficient to last for at least 22 years at the current rates of extraction21. - 4.18 The commercial rights to marine sand and gravel resources in the waters around the UK are held by The Crown Estate, which issues licences for prospecting and production.
+A licence for marine mineral extraction is also required from the Marine Management Organisation.
 Historically, the process to obtain a production licence could take up to ten years, but this has been simplified and now should not take more than three years.
 Licensing and capital outlay considerations in relation to the production of marine aggregates could create barriers to entry in the aggregates market.